rdkcentral/firebolt-certification-suite/README.md

 To execute the certification suite against any platform, the following setup must be completed:

 - Configure optional dependencies
-  - [ ] Configuration module relevant to the platform under test
+  - [ ] Configuration module relevant to the platform under test.
+Refer to the  [Config Module Setup](#config-module-setup) section for more information.

   - [ ] Validation module relevant to the platform under test
 - Install the dependencies